The-Philomath/LearningCurve/Articles/C++/smart_ptr.md

 The trick is that `std::shared_ptr` performs type erasure.
 Basically, when a new `shared_ptr` is created it will store internally a `deleter` function (which can be given as argument to the constructor but if not present defaults to calling delete).
 When the `shared_ptr` is destroyed, it calls that stored function and that will call the `deleter`.

 Due to this reason shared pointer don't need virtual destructor in base class and both the derived and UsingSmartPtr destructors get called in below code.
+But for the `unique_ptr` we do need the virtual destructors.
+Becuase call of deleter is not same in the internal implementation of `unique_ptr` and `shared_ptr`.
 ```cpp
 class UsingSmartPtr{